hygraph/variant-coffee-example/README.md

     ```js
     document.cookie = 'segment=<segment-slug>; path=/';
     ```
+  - Or use the "Segment Simulator" dropdown at the bottom right-hand corner to set the cookie via frontend.
 - **Note**: The overlay currently applies the first matched variant.
 Extend `applyVariant` if you need multi-variant resolution.

 ### Tech stack